-C. Proceedings by the commission:
+B. Proceedings by the commission:

-- (1) Party designations. - (a) A person who is the subject of a disciplinary hearing, who filed an appeal from a stewards' ruling or who otherwise seeks relief from the commission is a party to that proceeding. - (b) A party to a proceeding has the right to present a direct case, cross-examine each witness, submit legal arguments and otherwise participate fully in the proceeding. - (c) A party summoned to appear at a hearing must appear unless the party is excused by the commission presiding officer.
-Parties may appear with counsel or other representatives of their choice.
-Counsel must be an attorney licensed to practice law in this state or with the permission of the commission is associated with an attorney licensed to practice law in this state and must submit an entry of appearance no later than 10 days prior to the hearing date. - (d) A non-party to a proceeding who wishes to appear in a contested case pending before the commission must prove that they have an effected interest sufficient to create standing in the case.
+- (1) Party designations. - (a) A person who is the subject of a disciplinary hearing, who filed an appeal from a stewards' ruling or who otherwise seeks relief from the commission is a party to that proceeding. - (b) A party to a proceeding has the right to present a direct case, cross-examine each witness, submit legal arguments and otherwise participate fully in the proceeding. - (c) A party summoned to appear at a hearing shall appear unless the party is excused by the commission presiding officer.
+Parties may appear with counsel or an industry representative of their choice. - (d) All attorneys representing a licensee must be licensed to practice law in New Mexico and shall submit an entry of appearance no later than 10 days prior to the scheduled hearing. - (e) Any attorney not licensed to practice law in New Mexico, shall request permission from the commission, show proof they are associated with an attorney licensed to practice law in New Mexico and adhere to the State of New Mexico's pro hac vice process prior to representing a licensee. - (f) A non-party to a proceeding who wishes to appear in a contested case pending before the commission must prove that they have an effected interest sufficient to create standing in the case.
 The burden of proof is on the party asserting standing in such a contested case. - (2) Notice. - (a) Not less than 20 days before the date set for a hearing, the agency director, or acting agency director, shall serve written notice on each party of record to the proceeding.
 The person may waive their right to said notice by executing a written waiver. - (b) The agency director shall mail the notice to the person's last known address, as found in the commission's licensing files, by regular mail.
 If a party is being represented by an attorney or other representative, notice will be provided to the attorney or representative instead of on the party and is deemed properly served. - (c) A notice of the hearing must include: statement of time, place and nature of hearing; statement of the legal authority and jurisdiction under which the hearing is to be held; reference to the particular section of the statutes and rules involved; short, plain statement of the matters asserted; and any other statement required by law.